IgorColetoBueno/IgorColetoBueno/Resume.md

 > Skills: React Native · Deep Linking · Firebase

-I'm allocated to a US Fintech, where I maintain and develop complex features in a reward-based private retirement mobile app.
+I'm assigned to a US Fintech Company, where I maintain and develop complex features in a reward-based private retirement mobile app.

 Additionally, I'm responsible for reviewing colleagues' code, writing unit tests with 100% coverage, designing solutions to technical problems, and utilizing observability tools to ensure the application is functioning as expected.